Atigeo/jupyterhub/templates/jupyterhub-instructions.md

 Test by running bin/refresh-keytab.
 You should see ```refreshed keytabs!```

+Test by running klist.

+You should see a single key.

 Then in ```jupyterhub_config.py```, put in the path to this file in REFRESH_KEYTABS_PATH as follows:

     REFRESH_KEYTABS_PATH='/home/<your login>/workspaces/jupyterhub/bin/refresh-keytab'